Ballroom dance group classes with a difference

 Where and When

-The Level 3 program is taught at both Kennedy Recreation Centre in North Delta and KinVillage Community Centre in Tsawwassen.
+The Level 3 program is taught at both Kennedy Hall in Surrey and KinVillage Community Centre in Tsawwassen.
 Both programs are similar in content and continue throughout the year, though the dances will be different at any given point in time.